JanHerca/urantiapedia/output/wikijs/en/article/David_Kantor/The_Quest_for_Spiritual_Culture.md

 5. We lay the groundwork for enhanced seraphic action when we provide spiritually useful information.
 Get _The Urantia Book_ spread around the planet!
 Remember the parable of the sower in Paper 151.
 Jesus said that this parable was a hint as to what messengers of the kingdom might expect in their ministry from generation to generation as time passed.
 Maximize all available opportunities and resources for the spread of the revelation.
 Don't wait for things to happen — make them happen.
 6. Be involved; participate creatively in human associations.
 Rededicate yourself to service in your marriage and your family, your work community and your study group.
 The cultural icon of the monastic saint living in contemplative bliss aloof from the cares of less enlightened folk is no longer useful.
 Mother Theresa, Dag Hammersjold, Vaclav Havel, countless men and women with high ideals, working in the inner city, in classrooms, in churches, struggling to revitalize our institutions — these are the new icons of the applied spirituality of the fifth epoch.
 The benign virus of love is not going to invade the sentimental emotion stream of humanity unless we're out there helping to make the personality connections necessary for its transmission.

 By dedicating ourselves to such a program, by choosing the highest values we can recognize in any given situation, we can serve as conduits through which the higher values of the spiritual world may be passed to the mortal world and incorporated into planetary institutions.
-“True religion,” a Melchizedek tells us, “is the devotion of the self to the service of meaningful and supreme values.” ([UB 92:7.5](/en/The_Urantia_Book/92#p7_5))
+“True religion,” a Melchizedek tells us, “is the devotion of the self to the service of meaningful and supreme values.” (<a id="a143_396"></a>[UB 92:7.5](/en/The_Urantia_Book/92#p7_5))

 This vision is ennobling; it is empowering.
 Your family, the local school board on which you serve, your kid's soccer team, the youth group at your church, the working group at your office-when you realize that these are all arenas in which the seraphim are laboring to achieve a spiritual transformation, the most commonplace tasks of daily life take on cosmic significance and become worthy of our best efforts.
-This is how the religion of personal spiritual experience can become “the mighty lever which lifts civilization from chaos.” ([UB 70:8.18](/en/The_Urantia_Book/70#p8_18))
+This is how the religion of personal spiritual experience can become “the mighty lever which lifts civilization from chaos.” (<a id="a145_540"></a>[UB 70:8.18](/en/The_Urantia_Book/70#p8_18))

 ## Conclusion